tony-waters/tony-waters.github.io/_posts/2026-03-03-demo-spring-rest-app.md

 title: Spring REST 1 - Anatomy of a Non-Anemic Spring Demo Application
 layout: post
 header-img: "img/spring5.jpg"
+description: How to create a non-trivial REST service using Spring using JPA/Hibernate
+---

+---
+This is the first of three posts exploring creating, testing, deploying, and observing a non-trivial REST application created using Spring:

+- [Part 1](https://tony-waters.github.io/2026/03/03/demo-spring-rest-app.html): build a modern Spring REST application utilising domain-driven and CQRS architecture and sensible unit tests
+- [Part 2](https://tony-waters.github.io/2026/04/06/setup-kind-cluster-v2.html): deploy the application to a local Kubernetes cluster using KIND, Helm, and the new GatewayAPI for HTTP access
+- [Part 3](https://tony-waters.github.io/2026/05/28/Terraform-an-application.html): experiment with using Terraform to create the local development environment and add Prometheus and Grafana observation
+---
 ---

 I wanted to write a [simple-ish Spring REST application](https://github.com/tony-waters/spring-boot-app) to experiment with these technologies: